tsuru/tsuru/docs/services/build.rst

 ::

     id: servicename
+    password: abc123
     endpoint:
         production: production-endpoint.com
-        test: test-endpoint.com:8080

-The manifest.yaml is used by crane to defined an id and an endpoint to your service.
+The manifest.yaml is used by crane to defined the ID, the password and the production endpoint of your service.

-Change the id and the endpoint values with the information of your service:
+Change these information in the created manifest, and the `submit your service`_:

 .. highlight:: yaml